twpride/tangram/README.md

 To detect this solved state, we set both the background and the tile to black (rgb(0,0,0)) while the silhouette set to any non-black color which in our case was cyan, most importantly with a red color value of 1, rgb(1,255,255).
 Since the tangrams shapes are painted after the silhouette, any overlapping areas will be set to black, whereas the non-overlapping areas of the silhouette remain cyan.

-After every tile move, the program sums the red pixel values of all the pixels on the secondary canvas.
+After every tile move, the program sums the red pixel values of all the pixels on the secondary canvas (using [CanvasRenderingContext2D.getImageData()](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/getImageData)).
 Since we had set the silhouette to have a red color value of 1, the sum is also the number of pixels of silhouette that is non-overlapping.
 If the non-overlap pixel count is below a certain threshold (empirically determined), we can conclude that the player has solved the puzzle.

 ## A custom carousel element